FundedByMe/django-mangopay/docs/api.rst

 `PUT /CardRegistrations/{CardRegistration_Id} <http://docs.mangopay.com/api-references/card-registration/>`_
 ***************************************************************************************
 Before a card can be used you have to get the CardId from mangopay server and to do this, you need to create a PUT request with RegistrationData obtained from client-side process (Step 5-6 on Mangopay API documentation Card Registration Flow diagram).
+This step is not required if you use MangoPay's `Card Registration JS Kit <https://github.com/MangoPay/cardregistration-js-kit>`_.

 ::